-The abdominal cavity is the largest cavity of the body.
-The typical organization of the abdominal cavity is that of a central gut tube (gastrointestinal system) which is suspended from the posterior abdominal wall and also somewhat from the anterior abdominal wall with thin sheets of tissue is the typical organization of the abdominal cavity.
+The Abdominal Cavity is the largest body cavity which is present in the torso of the mammals between the thoracic cavity.
+A central gut tube (gastrointestinal system) which is suspended from the posterior abdominal wall and also somewhat from the anterior abdominal wall with thin sheets of tissue is the typical organization of the abdominal cavity.

 - A ventral (anterior) mesentery for proximal regions of the gut tube